studentX/lab2/opentracing/README.md

 <br/>

-1. Instrument the Castle service by tracing incoming *melt* requests
+1. Instrument the Castle service by tracing incoming *melt* requests (SKIP IF NO GO CHOPS!!)
   1. Edit your Castle trace and add the following tags to the trace:
     1. http.method
     1. http.url